Attracted by Japanese culture and its polite, disciplined, and ordered atmosphere, a young warrior started her adventure from Vietnam to Japan.

-B Trang came to Japan and studied at an international school in 2014.
-Now, she is a student of Waseda University, studying at the School of Social Sciences.
-Today, let us take a look at this young Vietnamese girl’s university life in Tokyo and see how she enjoys and relishes this remarkable ride.
+B Trang came to Japan in 2014.
+She initially studied at an international school before enrolling as a student under the School of Social Sciences at Waseda University.
+Today, let take a look at B’s typical life as a university student in Tokyo!

-Morning in Dormitory
+Morning in the Dormitory

-The dormitory that B is living named WISH, the Waseda International Student House.
-There, about 800 Waseda students, including Japanese students and international students from all over the world, living together; inside WISH, there are extraordinary facilities such as music room, fitness room, community lounge, Japanese-style bathrooms on the second floor.
+WISH has a number of extraordinary facilities such as a music room, fitness room, community lounge, and Japanese-style bathrooms.
 Student living areas are located from the 3rd to 11th floor, and there is a community kitchen on each floor for students to cook and interact with others.
-It only costs 53,000 JPY per month for the dormitory fee.
+And the best part – it only costs 53,000 JPY per month for the dormitory fee.
+What a bargain!

-The first period of Waseda University starts at 9:00 a.m., and she usually has the first period on her school schedule; it takes about 40 minutes from the dormitory where B is living to the university.
-Every morning she prepares a light breakfast for herself at the community kitchen, things like salad, cereal, and yogurt that she usually bought from the convenience store.
+The first period for Waseda University starts at 9:00 a.m., and it usually takes B about 40 minutes to get to university.
+Every morning, she prepares a light breakfast for herself at the community kitchen – things like salad, cereal, and yogurt – and eats it before catching the morning train.

 Free time: Assignments, circles

-B is also a big fan of art; she works on her drawing on the phone and will put them on social media.
-There, she expresses her life, feelings, and thoughts through her own creative drawings.
-In addition, she likes to go work-out in the excellent fitness room and go to a relaxing bath in the big Japanese-style bathroom that WISH provides.
+B is also a big fan of art; she works on her drawing on the phone and will post them on social media.
+Through art, B is able to express her life, feelings, and thoughts through her creative drawings.
+In addition, she likes to go work-out in the excellent fitness room and take a relaxing hot bath in WISH’s big Japanese-style bathrooms.

 “I think Japan is an interesting place and I am optimistic about life here.
 I have been well aware of the social issues in Vietnam, as well as countries like Japan has to face.
-With my knowledge, skills, and network developing by studying in Waseda, I deeply feel that the more I stay, there are more I can do in this country.
+With my knowledge, skills, and network development by studying in Waseda, I deeply feel that the more I stay, there are more I can do in this country.
 I feel like I want to be here at a while and if possible, I would like to contribute back to Japan by social contribution.”

-To see the world, things dangerous to come to, to see behind walls, to draw closer, to find each other and to feel.
+“To see the world, things dangerous to come to, to see behind walls, to draw closer, to find each other and to feel.
 That is the purpose of life.”
-The phrase from the movie, The Secret Life of Walter Mitty, reflects this young Vietnamese girl’s attitude towards her life in Japan.
-She is full of passion and love towards every challenge.
+This phrase from the movie, The Secret Life of Walter Mitty, reflects this young Vietnamese girl’s attitude towards her life in Japan.
+B is full of passion and strives towards every challenge.
 She feels and embraces every single moment in her life, and her journey is not yet ended.
 She will keep on going with grace, and courage, to find out her dream and to achieve it.